owainlewis/athena/README.markdown

 # Scout

-Scout is a work in progress automated test tool written in Clojure.
+Scout is an automated test tool for websites.

 It's primary use is for crawling web pages and remote automated testing.